pjvds/born2code.net/_drafts/move-local-master-commits-to-feature-branch.md

 keywords: [git, reset, feature branch, branches]
 ---

 I'm a big fan of feature branches.
-Especially because it allows you to rewrite history and therefor keeping it clean and to the point.
-But there is a single thing I keep doing wrong.
+Especially because it allows me to rewrite history and therefor keeping it clean and to the point.
+But there is one thing I keep doing wrong.
 I forget to create a feature branch and commit my work directly to master.
 I normally notice this just before pushing.
 In this post I'd like to share the steps I take to fix my work and move the local commits from master to a feature branch.

 ## tldr;

-1. `git branch feature-x` will simply create a new branch called feature-x.
+1. `git branch feature` will simply create a new branch called feature.
 2. `git reset --hard HEAD~4` will reset the current master branch to HEAD minus 3 commits (C--D--E)
-3. `git checkout feature-x` will simply switch to the feature-x branch which still contains the 4 commits (B--C--D--E)
+3. `git checkout feature` will simply switch to the feature branch which still contains the 4 commits (`B--C--D--E`)

 ## Moving local master commits to feature branch